 More or less everyone with chronic fatigue syndrome experiences “brain fog”, more properly known as cognitive dysfunction, and many people with this virus seem to experience some degree of brain fog.
 Brain fog is typified by: poor short-term memory (for example, you may constantly forget what you were just about to do, or what you just did), poor working memory (so you cannot grasp or juggle more that a few facts or figures in your mind at one time), anomia (problems recalling words or names), slips of the tongue (saying a different word to the one you intended), miscategorization of environmental stimuli (like answering the phone when the doorbell rings), lack of focus (difficultly in keeping focus on the task at hand), confusion (very easily perplexed by situations), and a general lack of awareness (a little oblivious to the things going on around you).

-Treatments to help fix brain fog include: piracetam 1000 mg daily, choline bitartrate 500 to 1000 mg once or twice daily, L-carnitine 1000 mg twice daily, alpha GPC 1000 mg daily, vinpocetine 10 to 20 mg daily, vitamin B12 5000 mcg daily (this B12 must be as a sublingual tablet.
+Treatments to help fix brain fog include: piracetam 800 mg daily, choline bitartrate 500 to 1000 mg once or twice daily, L-carnitine 1000 mg twice daily, vinpocetine 10 to 20 mg daily, vitamin B12 5000 mcg daily as a sublingual tablet.
 These supplements work better when taken in combination.

-Dealing with Low Energy
+Dealing with Fatigue and Low Energy

-The low energy levels (the mental and physical fatigue) that may result from this virus can be improved by supplements such as: L-carnitine 1000 mg twice daily, alpha GPC 1000 mg daily, NADH 5 mg daily, malic acid 500 mg twice daily, co-enzyme Q10 200 mg twice daily.
+The low energy levels (the mental and physical fatigue) that may result from this virus can also be improved by supplements such as: L-carnitine 1000 mg twice daily, alpha GPC 1000 mg daily, NADH 5 mg daily, malic acid 500 mg twice daily, co-enzyme Q10 200 mg twice daily.

 Irritability Symptoms Treatments

 After you have had this viral infection for a few years, irritability can become a prominent mental symptom, such that, like it or not, you develop more annoyances with things, both situations and people.
-This is not a very nice disposition to have, but fortunately there are a few medications that seem to help: I found very low dose amisulpride 12.5 to 25 mg daily are also pretty good at reducing irritability, I have noticed.
-(Atypical antipsychotics like amisulpride are known to be effective treatments of irritability and aggression symptoms in autism).
-Supplements that reduce TNF-alpha, such as cat’s claw (standardized extract) 200 mg also seem to have a good effect on reducing irritability.
+This is not a very nice disposition to have, but fortunately there are a few medications that seem to help: I found very low dose amisulpride 12.5 to 25 mg daily pretty effective at reducing irritability.
+Atypical antipsychotics like amisulpride, aripiprazole and risperidone are effective treatments for irritability and aggression symptoms in autism.
+Some research has shown that N-acetyl-cysteine can help the irritability in autism, but it is not quite as effective as atypical anti-psychotics.
+Ref: 1

 Chronic Sore Throat Treatments